vgteam/libbdsg/bdsg/docs/rst/tutorial.rst

 Making a Graph
 ===============
 First, we must create the graph, then make each node and keep track of their handles.
-We're going to be using the **Optimized Dynamic Graph Implementation**, :class:`bdsg.bdsg.ODGI`, which is a good all-around graph that implements :class:`bdsg.handlegraph.MutablePathDeletableHandleGraph`.
+We're going to be using the **HashGraph**, :class:`bdsg.bdsg.HashGraph`, which is a good all-around graph that implements :class:`bdsg.handlegraph.MutablePathDeletableHandleGraph`.

 .. testcode::

-    from bdsg.bdsg import ODGI
+    from bdsg.bdsg import HashGraph
-    gr = ODGI()
+    gr = HashGraph()
     seq = ["CGA", "TTGG", "CCGT", "C", "GT", "GATAA", "CGG", "ACA", "GCCG", "ATATAAC"] n = []
     for s in seq: